skrey/yellow-extensions/documentation/README.md

 Yellow documentation
 ====================

 [Yellow](https://github.com/markseu/yellowcms) is **for people** who make websites.
-Learn more about your website.
+Learn more about it.

 Overview
 --------
 Everything is made of files and folders.
-Blog, wiki, static pages, create anything you like.
+You can create web pages, blogs and wikis.
-With this documentation you should get a good understanding of how it works.
+With this documentation you should get a good understanding of how your website works.

 * [Adding content](content.md)
 * [Adding media](media.md)